HyagoOliveira/InputSystem/README.md

 On Editor, if the mouse is outside the GameView, the cursor will be set to visible regardless if using gamepad or not.

+>Note: your GaveView should be focused in order to DisableCursorListener work.
+On Editor, you should first click on the GameView.

 ## Installation

 ### Using the Package Registry Server